 Your weekly phone bill comes to around $7.50, and the internet is another $22.50 per week.
 Power may be around $25 per week.
 Food might come to around $200 per week for your family.
 Food is expensive here in NZ., and finally, you have found a cheap place to rent coming in at $260 per week.

 After paying all these expenses, you are left with $320 per week of “extra” money.

 So your real hourly rate is $320, the money left over after expenses, divided by the hours you work, of which there are 50.
 Your hourly rate will then be $6.40.
 This is your true hourly rate

 How much will your TV cost in time then?

-Just divide $2k by 6.40, which becomes 313 hours, or a bit over 6 weeks to save for.
-If you don’t spend that money on anything else.When you know exactly what your true hourly rate.
+Just divide $2k by 6.40, which becomes 313 hours, or a bit over 6 weeks to save for if you don’t spend that money on anything else when you know exactly your true hourly rate.
 You will look at purchases completely differently.
 Knowing exactly how long you will need to go to work to pay off items.
 I would encourage everyone to sit down and work out their true hourly rate.
 This will give you a better sense of the value of your money.
-And how hard it is to earn, and how easy it is to spend.
+And how hard it is to earn and how easy it is to spend.